 High Risk Pregnancy?
 Doulas can help

-Facing a high-risk birth could mean a physically challenging labor.
-It also often means an emotionally challenging labor.
+Facing a high-risk birth could mean physically challenging labor.
+It also often means emotionally difficult labor.
 Being high-risk can be scary, stressful, and even traumatic.

-While a doula may not be able to change the health circumstances, they can help with the physical, emotional, and stressful challenges.
+While a doula may be unable to change the health circumstances, it can help with the physical, emotional, and stressful challenges.
 Having continuous professional support during a high-risk birth can mean being reassured often.

-The continuous support focuses on your mental wellness and helps support your birth partner as well.
-When a birthing person faces a high-risk birth, it can be a stressful moment for the partner.
-Having a doula ensures you are both receiving adequate support to reduce potential emotional trauma.
+The continuous support focuses on your mental wellness and helps support your birth partner.
+When a birthing person faces a high-risk birth, it can be stressful for the partner.
+Having a doula ensures you receive adequate support to reduce potential emotional trauma.